webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/conducts-weird-science.md

+---
+aliases:
----,aliases:,- conducts weird science,tags:,- Compendium/CSRD/en/Foci,---
+- conducts weird science
+tags:
+- Compendium/CSRD/en/Foci
+---

 Your preternatural insight and ability make you a scientist capable of amazing feats.
  ### Intrusion